greymatter-io/helm-charts/docs/Deploy with Minikube.md

 A couple of Makefile targets provide a fast and easy way to standup Grey Matter on Minikube.

 Before starting via Minikube you need to supply your credentials for Decipher's Docker registry.
-This will be your Decipher LDAP credentials: email address and password.
+These will be your Decipher LDAP credentials: email address and password.

 The `fresh` Makefile target runs `make credentials` and `make minikube`.